Glombs/libertybellenewsletter/_posts/2021-07-26-rattling-along.md

  </figcaption>
 </figure>

 <p>Leaving Tardebigge we stopped off at the recommended boatyard in Alvechurch to see if they could fit us in.
 June or July they said, which was weeks away.
 Oh flip!
-Tony emailed the details to them as well as The River and Canal Rescue, asking for a quote and a date.To cut a long story short, we booked in to Alvechurch boatyard for 14th-18th June, for one of their engineers to fit our repairs in around his other duties.
+Tony emailed the details to them as well as The River Canal Rescue, asking for a quote and a date.To cut a long story short, we booked in to Alvechurch boatyard for 14th-18th June, for one of their engineers to fit our repairs in around his other duties.
 So we had to remain in the area until then.</p>

 <p>Meanwhile, Boris was allowing overnight guests from Monday 17th May, Hurrah!
 Things were looking up!</p>